KevinCheung2259/llm-inference-benchmarking/README.md

 - TPOT (Time Per Output Token)
 - Input/Output Tokens per Minute
 - Success Rate
+- SLO Attainment (if `--slo` is provided)
+- TTFT SLO Attainment (if `--ttft-slo` is provided)
+- TPOT SLO Attainment (if `--tpot-slo` is provided)

+Notes on display:
+- When any SLO thresholds are set, a second line is appended to the table title to summarize the SLO attainment values (E2E/TTFT/TPOT) for quick inspection.

 #### Attention
 If you want to start a process using online_replay.py to replay qps>10, you'd better split it to multiple terminals and run them separately.
 By modifying the `--sample-range` parameter, you can specify different sampling ranges for each process.
 This approach helps avoid client-side issues caused by high concurrency.
 You can refer to `run_client_split.sh` for implementation details.